JefferyLiang/vue-wishper-editor/README.md

 If you want to use this editor and meet some problem, you can come to the project github and write a issues.

+## Simple Demo

+I will wirte the live demo soon.

 ## Installation

 use the npm to install this package